Sentencing set in ex-CEO's prostitution case

 BOULDER, Colo.
 (AP) - The former CEO of Boulder-based Sunflower Farmers Market is scheduled to be sentenced next month on charges stemming from his arrest for soliciting sex from a woman he believed to be 17 years old.

-The Daily Camera reports Michael Gilliland was initially charged with a felony count of child prostitution, but he struck a plea deal in August and acknowledged a felony count of attempted pandering.
+The Daily Camera report Michael Gilliland was initially charged with a felony count of child prostitution, but he struck a plea deal in August and acknowledged a felony count of attempted pandering.
 He is set to appear in a Maricopa County, Ariz., courtroom Jan.
 8.

 Police arrested Gilliland at a Phoenix hotel in February 2011 as part of a sting operation in which an undercover officer posed as a 17-year-old prostitute.
 Court records say he met the "girl" online and agreed to pay her $100 for sex.